 Faculty in the News

-Professor Mary Ziegler was a guest on the ABA Journal podcast, where she discussed the impact of Roe v.
-Wade.
+Professor Mary Ziegler was a guest on the NPR program All Things Considered, where she discussed abortion laws that could reach the Supreme Court.

-Professor Mary Ziegler was quoted in The Washington Post piece, "The Health 202: Abortion foes pleased with Supreme Court hearing in California case."
+Professor Mary Ziegler was quoted in The Washington Post piece, "The Health 202: The one area of agreement between abortion rights foes and supporters might be crumbling."

 Professor Justin Sevier's article, "Legitimizing Character Evidence," was mentioned on the EvidenceProf Blog.

 Professor Jeffrey Kahn was quoted in the Bloomberg BNA piece, "Tax Law Gets Rare Spotlight in Ruth Bader Ginsburg Biopic."